ZYF-PhD/Mobicom24_Hydra_OpenSource/Code/Programming/CreateTable/Readme.md

 ## Introduction

-CreateTable is a MATLAB documentation,It is used to create and save a state transition sequence list under certain constraints, and at the same time save the amplitude and phase of the -1 and +1 order harmonics under the corresponding sequence.
+CreateTable is a MATLAB documentation, It is used to create and save a state transition sequence list under certain constraints, and at the same time save the amplitude and phase of the -1 and +1 order harmonics under the corresponding sequence.

 This project aims to save the required data in advance in an offline manner to facilitate subsequent search and calculation.